 My husband often says, “If it weren’t for Central Park we would have to move.”
 And, he’s right.
 There’s something about having that precious slice of nature in the center of the chaotic city that creates a feeling of overall peace and calm in every cell of my body.

 And, lastly… although many cities operate twenty-four hours a day, it doesn’t mean the people living in them need to do the same.
-We need rest.

 We need rest.

 Thankfully, this New Yorker knows that sleeping is essential to good health.
 So, I sleep with the moon and wake with the sun, regardless of all the noise and unnatural light coming in from outside my window.